sam-mccarthy/cocoa/README.md

 ## Development

-The bot is currently still very early in development, and as such, there are many shortcuts that I've made for the sake of creating a proof-of-concept.
-The main issues right now are overall command / UX polish, error handling, logging, and command implementation.
+The bot is currently still very early in development, and as such, is relatively unstable.
+If you want to run the bot, do so at your own discretion.

-Polish, logging, and error handling will all be fixed in an upcoming rewrite of the LastFM flavor, which holds most of the commands - the LastFM section is just really messy.

 Command implementation will come with time - I'm still not 100% sure on what I want to implement in the bot, and I'm not sure how I want to implement it either - I'd like some sort of economy, but it'll take some time to figure out the balance of it.

-I also think that some things could be streamlined / cleaned up a bit, and the code could do with some commenting.

-## Will this bot become available publicly?
+## Will this bot become available publicly? (i.e. with an officially hosted version)

-Not yet - I'd like to finish ironing out the details and making sure there aren't any major issues.
+Not yet - I'd like to finish ironing out the details and implementation and making sure there aren't any major issues.